 Count nouns are nouns you can count.
-They exist as individual units, and they can be cut into parts.
-Some examples of count nouns include tree, house, boy, girl, country, city, idea, etc.
+They are individual units, and they can be cut into parts.
+Some examples of count nouns include tree, house, boy, girl, country, city, or idea.

 Count nouns can be pluralized.
 We can have three trees, two girls, or many ideas.
 It is possible to use the articles a and an with count nouns, when there is only one of them.
 For example, "I met a cute boy today," or, "That's an interesting idea."